blakedallen/imdb-sentiment/README.md

 IMDB - Sentiment Analysis.
 Deep learning model to learn sentiment analysis from movie reviews This project uses an LSTM (rnn) on the IMDB dataset to predict sentiment classification

+## Architecture

+Embedding layer - encodes text as dense vector for ML analysis

+LSTM 128 - <a href="https://en.wikipedia.org/wiki/Long_short-term_memory">Long Short Term Memory layer</a> with 128 units. and a dropout value of 0.2, recurrent dropout of 0.2.

+Dense classification layer - 1 unit (maps to positive or negative) uses sigmoid activation function

 ## Results
 ```
 Train on 25000 samples, validate on 25000 samples